 - Red lentil cauliflower Dahl is fantastic for a wholesome and comforting dinner.

-- If you love crispy cauliflower with a flavourful sauce, try out my baked orange cauliflower.
+- If you love crispy cauliflower with a flavorful sauce, try out my baked orange cauliflower.

 Sticky Sesame Cauliflower (Vegan Recipe)